Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 Now you may use any of the API functions, calling them directly from the Signature Object.
 You can see these functions in more detail in: Signature_SDK_JS_API.md.

-Install the JWT license which is supplied separately.

-To obtain a license for the SDK, please contact your regional Wacom Sales representative.
-You can contact sales by going to https://developer.wacom.com/.

-Insert the license string in the demo code.

-Within index.html or simple.js for the complete and simple demos respectively, locate 'PUT HERE YOUR LICENCE STRING' and insert the license string in its place.

 ## Operate the Demo application